The above cartoon was produced by an anonymous cartoonist.

 Petzl STOP and found that it lets the rope out very smoothly during descents.
 Since the rope burns are nearly healed, I'm now ready to get back up in the tall cypresses.
 But first I'm going to make another attempt to take some measurements in the Choctawhatchee where I obtained the video last year.
 I'll be driving there today and should be back to the Pearl late tomorrow.

 3-6-08.
 I heard a nice double rap early this morning in the Choctawhatchee.
-It was the second time I've heard a definite double rap, but there's a possibility that the two double raps that I heard in the Pearl on February 5, 2006, were made by a visitor from Cornell.
 I stopped to keep watch for ten minutes, and there was no sign of anyone else in the area.
 I had the paddle-cam running, but the double rap was lost in the noise of paddling, which radiates along the paddles directly to the camera.
-I need to get an external microphone and mount it away from the paddles.
 I returned to the location where I saw two ivorybills and obtained video on January 19, 2007.

 early signs of spring.
 When I got back to the boat ramp, a noticeable amount of new leaves seemed to have popped open during the five hours that I spent in the kayak.
 I noticed a few cypresses that appear to be favorable observation platforms, but I probably won't have time to return to the Choctawhatchee and give them a try.